bortch/Revealable/readme.md

 We started by defining a symmetric encryption function.
 Here we have taken CTR, but there are other alternatives.

-The artist will be able to encrypt his array of values into an array of secret values using the chosen encryption function.
+The artist will be able to encrypt his array of values into an array of ciphered values using the chosen encryption function.

 For the example, after performing all the necessary tests, we used *hardhat* and called the locally deployed contract to encrypt the array of values to be hidden.